Burghardt Paper Earns Biosemiotics Award

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.

-During the 2023 College of Arts and Sciences Faculty Convocation, several faculty in the Department of Psychology were honored for excellence in teaching, advising, research, and outreach.
+During the 2023 College of Arts and Sciences Faculty Convocation, several faculty in the Department of Psychology and Neuroscience were honored for excellence in teaching, advising, research, and outreach.

 Schulz is a remarkable scholar and educator whose actions on campus, regionally, and nationally, demonstrate an unwavering commitment to increasing academic representation of and support for scholars from historically marginalized groups.